Scalable noisy quantum circuits for biased-noise qubits: Results

+For pedagogy, we first give a sketch of how the benchmarking would work for the Pauli bit-flip noise model considered so far.
+Then, we will give our main result which is a benchmarking protocol working for the most general case of biased qubits.
+Namely, it is a benchmarking working for qubits which noise model should correspond to a perfect bias which is not necessarily Pauli, i.e., a noise model satisfying the definition \ref{def:perfect_bias_with_coherent_errors}.
+Note that, for simplicity of the explanations, in all that follows we propose to implement our benchmark in the exact circuits we analyzed so far (i.e. the ones of Figure \ref{fig:parallelisation_register}).
+However, as mentionned at the end of the third paragraph of the discussion section, depending on which violation in the noise we aim to be sensitive to, simpler circuits could potentially be considered.

-Let us sketch the certification protocol suggested by the above classical simulation algorithm (for simplicity of the presentation we avoid detailed analysis of its sampling complexity).
-At the begining we need to perform tomography on the gates that need to be applied on the measured register, in order to find the probability that each such gate introduces a bit-flip on the measured register.
+For a Pauli bit-flip noise, we first need to perform tomography on the gates that need to be applied on the measured register, in order to find the probability that each such gate introduces a bit-flip on the measured register.
 Other noise parameters $p_{\text{meas}}$ and $p_{\text{prep}}$ would also need to be estimated.
 Then, a Hadamard test satisfying the constraints of Theorem \ref{app:thm:noise_resilience} is chosen.
 Subsequently, one needs to classically compute $\alpha_n$, and estimate $y,z$ up to $\epsilon$-precision, with high probability (using Theorem \ref{thm:simulation}).
 The estimates of the \emph{noiseless} $y,z$ are compared to values of $Tr(\rho Y)/\alpha_n$, $Tr(\rho Z)/\alpha_n$ estimated experimentally by running the quantum circuit polynomially many times.
 The experimental and theoretical predictions are then compared.
-If they don't match (up to error resulting from a finite number of experiments), it would necessarily indicate a violation of the assumptions behind the assumed noise model for the circuit participating in the Hadamard test.
+If they don't match (up to error resulting from a finite number of experiments), it would necessarily indicate a violation of the assumptions behind the assumed noise model (bit-flip) for the circuit participating in the Hadamard test.